BERT Goes Shopping: Comparing Distributional Models for Product Representations

 \subsection{Product Embeddings: an Industry Perspective}

 The eCommerce industry has been steadily growing in recent years: according to~\citet{uscommerce}, 16\% of all retail transactions now occur online; worldwide eCommerce is estimated to turn into a \$4.5 trillion industry in 2021~\cite{ecomworld}.
 Interest from researchers has been growing at the same pace~\cite{Tsagkias2020ChallengesAR}, stimulated by challenging problems and by the large-scale impact that machine learning systems have in the space~\cite{ecomamazon}.

-Within the fast adoption of deep learning methods in the field~\cite{10.1145/3394486.3403278,Zhang2020TowardsPA,Yuan2020ParameterEfficientTF}, product representations obtained through~\textit{prod2vec} play a key role in many neural architectures: after training, a product space can be used directly~\cite{Vasile2016MetaProd2VecPE}, as a part of larger systems for recommendation~\cite{10.1145/3383313.3411477}, or in downstream NLP/IR tasks~\cite{BianchiSIGIReCom2020,Tagliabue2020ShoppingIT}.
+Within the fast adoption of deep learning methods in the field~\cite{10.1145/3394486.3403278,Zhang2020TowardsPA,Yuan2020ParameterEfficientTF}, product representations obtained through~\textit{prod2vec} play a key role in many neural architectures: after training, a product space can be used directly~\cite{Vasile2016MetaProd2VecPE}, as a part of larger systems for recommendation~\cite{10.1145/3383313.3411477}, or in downstream NLP/IR tasks~\cite{Tagliabue2020ShoppingIT}.
 Combining the size of the market with the past success of NLP models in the space, investigating whether Transformer-based architectures result in superior product representations is both theoretically interesting and practically important.